IamTinashe/script/README.md

 **SCRIPT:**

 > "The **Balanced Scorecard** runs on a weighted formula.
-Each perspective carries a configurable weight—typically 25% each.
+Each perspective carries a configurable weight.
 Within perspectives, individual KRAs have their own weights.
 >
 > Employees enter targets and actuals.
 The system calculates achievement percentage—with support for both 'maximize' metrics like revenue and 'minimize' metrics like cost overruns, where the formula inverts.
 >
 > Scores roll up automatically.
 A weighted total of 120% or higher grades as A+.
-Below 50% flags as F. The ten-point grading scale ties directly to bonus entitlement percentages—giving you a defensible, consistent compensation link.
+Below 80% flags.
+The ten-point grading scale ties directly to bonus entitlement percentages—giving you a consistent compensation link.
 >
 > Quarterly and annual periods are both supported, with annual reviews aggregating quarterly data."